 Air pollution has emerged as a major environmental challenge in Indian cities and across the states.
 Complexity of the problem is due to multiplicity of emission sources, such as, industries, automobiles, generator sets, domestic fuel burning, road side dusts, construction activities, etc and a vibrant meteorology across climatic zones.
 Our India air quality forecasting system interjects contributions of pollution for national, regional and urban areas, to better support a long-term air quality management plan and a short-term health alert system.
 Various products from the forecasting system include

-- Reconstruction of meteorological fields dedicated to urban and regional scale dispersion modeling
+- Reconstruction of meteorological fields using the WRF system and also used for urban and regional scale chemical transport modeling modeling.

-- Simulation of air pollutants dispersion using the WRF-CAMx chemical transport model.
-The simulated results are available in multiple tiers
+- Simulation of air pollutants using the CAMx chemical transport model with outputs including

 - daily (24 hour) average concentrations (maps)

 - daily (24 hour) summaries by state – average PM2.5 concentrations (maps) and average source contributions (donuts)

 - hourly average concentrations for all the criteria pollutants by district (line graphs)